-This image appeared on and inspired text contained on a System of a Down album: “The hand has five fingers, capable and powerful, with the ability to destroy as well as create.”
+This image continues to inspire resistance.
+It appeared on a System of a Down album: “The hand has five fingers, capable and powerful, with the ability to destroy as well as create.”

 One hand has the power to cast a vote that can prevent a dictatorship.
 In 1928, the KPD (German Communist Party) was Germany’s best hope to halt the political rise of Adolf Hitler and The Nazis.
 John Heartfield was not a typical party member.
 He was considered too independent minded.
 He often clashed with the “group think” of a communist system.